dmccreary/moving-rainbow/docs/challenges.md

 Draw a zone of a different color in the center of the strip.
 Move a pixel down and strip and give a player a point if they press the button in the strip.
 Use sound and pixel colors to show the points score.
 Make the zone smaller and the speed faster as the game progresses.

+### Random Zone

+Add randomization to your Zone game to make the zone move in random directions.

+### Clock

+Turn your LED strip into a clock.
+You can display each digit using a binary structure.

 ## Wireless Labs

 ### Web Page Color Control